Jaseci-Labs/jaseci/support/guide/getting_started/setting_up_your_editor.md

 # Setting up your Code Editor
 Visual Studio code is a popular IDE used by developers of all operating systems.
 This IDE comes with a Jac extension to aid in your coding Journey.

 1. If you already have VS code installed move to step 3.
-Download Visual Studio code by selecting [here](https://code.visualstudio.com/)
+Download Visual Studio code from their website [here](https://code.visualstudio.com/)

 2. Once download is completed .
 Open and follow the installation instructions.